dasmithii/RCRand/README.md

 ### Note (!)
 This project is by no means cryptographically secure, and shouldn't be used for non-recreational purposes.
 It's a mere hack, really - a playful experiment on my part.

 If you take a more serious approach (or not), please do get in touch!
 I'd love to converse/discuss/collaborate on similar ideas.
+Pull requests welcome.